CiscoTestAutomation/getting-started/source/Intro/Introduction.rst

 -----------------------
 The |pyATS| ecosystem provides an agnostic infrastructure for rapid test development and execution.
 All OS/Platform and management protocol support is defined and injected through plugins, library implementations, and extensions.
 This includes support for third-party platforms and protocols.

-Network engineers and NetDevOps can be productive day one with the |library|'s readily available, holistic, and model-driven :question:`libraries`, which
+Network engineers and NetDevOps can be productive day one with the |library|'s readily available, holistic, and model-driven libraries, which

 * facilitate rapid development
 * encourage the use of re-usable tests, and